sammyhenningsson/hal_presenter/README.md

 ```

 ### collection
 The `collection` class method is used to make a serializer capable of serializing an array of resources.
 Serializing collections may of course be done with separate serializer, but should we want to use the same serializer class for both then `collection` will make that work.
-The method takes a required keyword paramter named `:of`, which will be used as the key in corresponding _\_embedded_ property.
+The method takes a required keyword paramter named `:of`, which will be used as the key in the corresponding _\_embedded_ property.
 Each entry in first argument given to `to_collection` will then be serialized with this serializer.
 ``` ruby
 class PostSerializer
   extend HALPresenter